SebastianBenjamin/BEN-AI/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any inquiries or support, please contact [Your Name](mailto:your.email@example.com).
+For any inquiries or support, please contact me.

 ## Acknowledgements
 - [OpenAI](https://openai.com/) for the AI technology powering the chatbot.